Constant mean curvature graphs in $\mathbb{H}^3$ defined in exterior domains: Introduction

 \section{Introduction}

-In this paper we consider the exterior Dirichlet problem for the CMC equation with vanishing boundary data in $\HHH.$ We recall that a Dirichlet problem is called exterior when the domain is such that its complement is compact.
+In this paper we investigate the existence of solutions to the exterior Dirichlet problem (EDP) for the constant mean curvature (CMC) equation, with vanishing boundary data, in the hyperbolic space $\H^{n+1},$ for hyperbolic Killing graphs (that is, for hypersurfaces which can be represented as Euclidean radial graphs centered at the origin in the half space model of $\H^{n+1}$).
+We recall that a Dirichlet problem is called exterior when it is defined on a domain which complement is compact.

-The exterior Dirichlet problem was probably first considered by Nitsche \cite{Ni}, who proved that if $u$ is a solution to an exterior Dirichlet problem over a domain in the Euclidean plane, then it has at most linear growth and its graph has a well defined Gauss map at infinity.

-This problem has also been investigated, considering diferent aspects by Collin and Krust \cite{CK}, Kuwert \cite{K}, Kutev and Tomi \cite{KT}, Ripoll and Tomi \cite{RT} and more recently by Aiolfi, Bustos and Ripoll \cite{ABR} all in the Euclidean space $\R^n$ for minimal surfaces.
+The exterior Dirichlet problem for the minimal surface equation was first considered in the Euclidean space, seemingly by Nitsche \cite{Ni}, who proved that if $u$ is a solution to an exterior Dirichlet problem over a domain in the Euclidean plane, then it has at most linear growth and its graph has a well defined Gauss map at infinity.
+This problem has also been investigated, considering diferent aspects (existence, uniqueness, behaviour at infinity and foliations of open subsets of the ambient space by solutions) by P. Collin and R. Krust \cite{CK}, E. Kuwert \cite{Ku}, Kutev and Tomi \cite{KT}, the third author and Tomi \cite{RT}, and more recently by Aiolfi, Bustos and the third author \cite{ABR} all in the Euclidean space $\rr^n$ for minimal hypersurfaces.
+In \cite{ABR}, a brief survey on previous results about the EDP for the minimal hypersurface equation in $\rr^n$ is presented.